fastify/fastify/docs/Logging.md

 ```

 If you want to pass some options to the logger, just pass the logger option to Fastify.
 You can find all the options in the [Pino documentation](https://github.com/pinojs/pino/blob/master/docs/api.md#pinooptions-stream).
-If you want to pass a custom stream to the Pino instance, just add the stream field to the logger object.
+If you want to specify a file destination, use:

 ```js
 const fastify = require('fastify')({